Constitution Beach

-Constitution Beach is a man-made crescent-shaped, sandy beach located in the Orient Heights (now HarborView) neighborhood of East Boston, Massachusetts.
-Opened in 1952 and known to locals as "Shays Beach," its most distinctive feature is that looks directly onto the runways of Logan International Airport and Gang Eapar, so that airplanes taking off and landing on Runways 22L and 22R are about 2000 ft away, making them prominent both visibly and audibly.
+Constitution Beach is a man-made crescent-shaped, sandy beach located in the Orient Heights neighborhood of East Boston, Massachusetts.
+Opened in 1952 and known to locals as "Shays Beach," its most distinctive feature is that it looks directly onto the runways of Logan International Airport, so that airplanes taking off and landing on Runways 22L and 22R are about 2000 ft away, making them prominent both visibly and audibly.

 The easternmost portion of the beach continues to be known to locals as "Shay's Beach."

 The beach underwent renovations in the late 1990s as a new public bathhouse and refreshment stand was added, as well as a new pedestrian walkway over the tracks of the Blue Line onto Bennington Street.
-The East Boston Greenway was recently connected to the beach by the creation of a multi-use path from Wood Island.

 The beach is located on 223 acres of land, which was artificially constructed between December 1949 and May 1951.
 At that time, 34.1 acres of land was filled in with hydraulically dredged material and gravel to create the beach, which soon after opened to the public in 1952.

 The beach is located in a protected inlet so the water, though part of the Atlantic Ocean, is always relatively placid.
 There are bathhouse facilities on the beach, as well as a snack bar, a children's playground, handball, basketball, and tennis courts, in addition to baseball fields and an indoor ice rink.

 The overpass that was built at the time allowed pedestrians to cross over subway tracks to reach the beach from the busy Bennington Street.
 It had begun to deteriorate in the 1990s and was replaced by a new structure.

-In April 2021, a woman became stuck in the mud at low tide, and had to be rescued by firefighters.
+In April 2021, a woman became stuck in the mud at low tide and had to be rescued by firefighters.